Baranikumar5116/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 | EventRoom     | EventID (FK, PK), RoomID (FK, PK), BookingDate                        | Links events to rooms used               |

-### Assumptions
+### Assumptions:

-Each book copy is unique via BookID.
+- Each book copy is unique via BookID.

-Fines are only for late returns.
+- lines are only for late returns.

-Rooms can serve multiple purposes (events, study).
+- Rooms can serve multiple purposes (events, study).

-M:N relationships are resolved with junction tables.
+- M:N relationships are resolved with junction tables.

-All IDs are unique primary keys.
+- All IDs are unique primary keys.
 ---

 # Scenario C: Restaurant Table Reservation & Ordering

 **Business Context:**

 A popular restaurant wants to manage reservations, orders, and billing.

 **Requirements:**

 - Customers can reserve tables or walk in.
 - Each reservation includes date, time, and number of guests.
 - Customers place food orders linked to reservations.